p1carats/picross-web/README.md

   - Added buttons on the Game page to change the background image of the website.
 The players has now three options: "Day Theme" which is default, "Night Theme", and "Beach Theme"
   - Started the creation of a database to communicate and save information between the website and the program, such as the scoreboard and the generated games.

+May 27th:
+  - Continued the connection between the website and the database.
+  - Updated the Game page with PHP and JS code to make it more efficient and connected to a solution stored in the database as a test.

 ## Bibliography

 Main source to help with errors in PHP, CSS and JavaScript: